 2. Add simple syrup and lemon juice to taste.
 Pour into a shallow pan or a glass baking dish and place in the freezer.
 After 30-40 minutes, scrape the pan to break up the frozen bits and create slush.
 Do this again after another 30-40 minutes, then put the pan in the freezer until you’re ready to serve.
 (You can also do this in an ice cream maker following the manufacturer’s directions.)

-Note: You may freeze the apple mixture overnight into a solid block, then scrape it as you would a granite, the next day.
+Note: You may freeze the apple mixture overnight into a solid block, then scrape it as you would a granita, the next day.